chris-lovejoy/dAPPlace/README.md

 ## About

-dAPPlace is a canvas for art battles where people can place one colored pixel at a time.
+daPPlace is a canvas for Infinite social art.
+People can place one colored pixel at a time, collaborating or competing in art battles.
 An NFT of the current canvas is minted after every 100 changes to the canvas.
-In parallel, people bid to own the NFT while it’s being created.
+In parallel, people are bidding to own the NFT while it’s being created.

 ## Install